Text figures: Design

 In text figures, the shape and positioning of the numerals vary as those of lowercase letters do.
 In the most common scheme, 0, 1, and 2 are of x-height, having neither ascenders nor descenders; 6 and 8 have ascenders; and 3, 4, 5, 7, and 9 have descenders.
 Other schemes exist; for example, the types cut by the Didot family of punchcutters and typographers in France between the late 18th and early 19th centuries typically had an ascending 3 and 5, a form preserved in some later French typefaces.
-A few other typefaces used different arrangements.
+A few other typefaces used different arrangements, notably on 4, which may have an ascender in addition or instead of a descender, as in Theano Didot.
 Sometimes the stress of the 0 is made different from a letter o in some way, although many fonts do not do this.

 High-quality typesetting generally prefers text figures in body text: they integrate better with lowercase letters and small capitals, unlike runs of lining figures.
 Lining figures are called for in all-capitals settings (hence the alternative name titling figures), and may work better in tables and spreadsheets.

-Although many traditional fonts included a complete set of each kind of numbers, early digital fonts (except those used by professional printers) included only one or the other.
+Although many conventional typefaces have both types of numerals in full, early digital fonts only had one or the other (with the exception of those used by professional printers).
 Modern OpenType fonts generally include both, and being able to switch via lnum and onum feature tags.
 The few common digital fonts that default to using text figures include Candara, Constantia, Corbel, Hoefler Text, Georgia, Junicode, some variations of Garamond (such as the open-source EB Garamond), and FF Scala.
 Palatino and its clone FPL Neu support both text and lining figures.